KishorReddy9966/exchange-rate/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.2.

+This project uses APIs from [ExchangeRates API](https://exchangeratesapi.io/documentation/)

 ## Development server

 Download the code
 `git clone https://github.com/KishorReddy9966/exchange-rate.git`

 `cd exchange-rate`

+Update the service access_key if needed in environmrnt.ts & environment-prod.ts

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.